tongchen126/Boot-Debian-On-Litex-Rocket/README.md

 # Step2: Prepare 'boot.bin'
 Detailed information can be found [here](https://github.com/litex-hub/linux-on-litex-rocket#building-the-software-bootbin-busybox-linux-and-bbl).
 Few points to mention:
-1) Don't specify 'litex_rocket_initramfs' config when building kernel, as it will boot from Debian directly and initramfs is not needed here.
+1) You can skip the '1.
+Building BusyBox' and '2.
+Creating the initramfs.cpio' steps in the above link.
+And you don't have to specify 'litex_rocket_initramfs' config when building kernel.
+Because we will boot from Debian directly and initramfs is not needed.

-2) Before building BBL(boot.bin), modify the bootargs of the dts file to specify the second partition of sdcard as boot device.
+3) Before building BBL(boot.bin), modify the bootargs of the dts file to specify the second partition of sdcard as boot device.
 For example,
 ```
 bootargs = "earlycon=sbi console=liteuart,115200 swiotlb=noforce root=/dev/mmcblk0p2 rootwait";